goauthentik/authentik/website/docs/users-sources/user/user_basic_operations.md

 :::info
 An Admin can globally enable or disable impersonation in the [System Settings](../../sys-mgmt/settings.md#impersonation).
 By default, this option is set to true, meaning all users can be personified.

+An Admin can also configure whether inputting a reason for impersonation is required in the [System Settings](../../sys-mgmt/settings.md#require-reason-for-impersonation).
 :::